-Watching Joe Biden’s inauguration, I have been feeling highly spirited all day today.
-This topic I found from Pastor Rick Warren at the Oprah show, seemed appropriate for this week’s post.
+I have been feeling highly spirited all day watching US Presidential inauguration ceremony.
+This topic I found from Pastor Rick Warren on the Oprah show seemed appropriate for this week’s post.
 He said, “Everyone lives at one of three levels in life: Survival, Success, and Significance.”

-Survival– You live from week to week, looking forward to the weekends, vacations, and finally the retirement.
+Survival– You live from week to week, looking forward to the weekends, vacations, and, finally, retirement.
 In my words, this is life in “Autopilot mode.”

-Success – Your life is pretty full with eating out, driving a nice car, looking good, feeling good, having goods.
-After being at this level for a while as people grow, they start thinking – If I am so successful, why I don’t feel satisfied!
+Success – Your life is pretty full of eating out, driving a nice car, looking good, feeling good, and having goods.
+After being at this level for a while, as people grow, they start thinking – If I am so successful, why don’t I feel satisfied?

 Significance– You know your life matters.
 You know why you are alive, and you have a purpose.
-You live the life of “fun and purpose.”
+You live a life of “fun and purpose.”

-As a coach, I believe everyone is capable of living a life of significance.
-It is not just a matter of spiritual growth though.
+As a coach, I believe everyone can live a life of significance.
+It is not just a matter of spiritual growth, though.
 In my other post, What intrinsically motivates us, I shared research that money or job title doesn’t go too far.
-My ideal clients are mostly those in the “Success” level, but they long for more significance.
-Even though on the surface, they come to me for the next promotion, a career move, or higher team performance, the final results often sound something like this, “I got those results but more important is, I am much happier now .”
-As Maslow’s pyramid describes, after our basic needs and esteem needs are met, the next level of happiness is not tied to a dollar amount; we go for the higher-level needs.
+My ideal clients are mostly those at the “Success” level, but they long for more significance.
+Even though on the surface, they come to me for the next promotion, a career move, or higher team performance, the final results often sound like this, “I got those results, but more important is, I am much happier now .”
+As Maslow’s pyramid describes, after our basic and esteem needs are met, the next level of happiness is not tied to a dollar amount; we go for the higher-level needs.
 Those transitioning from success to significance are the ones who get the most out of the generative coaching.
-It is not easy or always fun; it takes courage and conviction – but that’s what brings meaning for us.
+It is not easy or always fun; it takes courage and conviction – but that brings meaning to us.

 Photo: Me on a bright Spring day in Seattle.